Dinner With Lucy

 Ingredient scaling

-All four scale variants (½×, 1×, 2×, 3×) are pre-computed server-side and serialised into the Blade output via @js($ingredientScales).
-Alpine reads the correct variant with a :text binding on each ingredient.
-The scale toggle is entirely client-side — no server round-trip, and no Livewire re-render that would reset the ingredient checkboxes the user had ticked mid-recipe.
+All four scale options (½×, 1×, 2×, 3×) are pre-computed on the server and embedded in the page.
+Switching between them is entirely client-side with no server round-trip.
+This was a deliberate choice: a Livewire re-render would reset any ingredient checkboxes the user had already ticked while cooking.

 Cookbooks